-In this case, It is not released but other creditors can claim priority in settling their dues with the defaulter.
+In this case, It is not released, but other creditors can claim priority in settling their dues with the defaulter.

 Can Tax Lien Lead to Imprisonment?
 Is it a Criminal Offence?

-For Example, the department may consider it as a criminal offense if failure to pay tax dues was due to fraudulent activities like hindering income returns, claiming false deductions, preparing false financial statements.
+For example, the department may consider it as a criminal offense if failure to pay tax dues was due to fraudulent activities like hindering income returns, claiming false deductions, preparing false financial statements.

 Under such cases, the department assumes defaulter’s intention to evade tax dues and accordingly treat it as a criminal offense and decide imprisonment based on governing rules.

 This has been a Guide to What is Tax Lien & its definition.
-Here we discuss how tax lien works and the steps involved in such lien and what you should do if the government creates a tax lien on your property.
+Here we discuss how tax lien works and the steps involved in such lien and what you should do if the Government creates a lien on your property.
 You may learn more about accounting from following articles –